RagedUnicorn/curseforge-release-maven-plugin/README.md

 mvn nexus-staging:release
 ```

-Or if the deployment didn't workout you can drop the artifact from the staging repository.
+Or if the deployment didn't work out you can drop the artifact from the staging repository.

 ```
 mvn nexus-staging:drop